Bedrock Robotics Logo

 Join the team bringing advanced autonomy to the built world

-At Bedrock, we’re moving AI out of the lab and into the real world.
-Our team is composed of industry veterans who helped launch Waymo, scaled Segment to a $3.2B acquisition, and grew Uber Freight to $5B in revenue.
-Today, we’re deploying autonomous systems on heavy construction machinery across the country, accelerating project schedules of billion-dollar infrastructure projects and improving safety on job sites.
-Backed by $350M in funding, we’re working quickly to close the gap between America's surging demand for housing, data centers, manufacturing hubs, and the construction industry's growing labor shortage.
+At Bedrock, we're moving AI out of the lab and into the real world.
+Our team includes veterans who helped launch Waymo, scaled Segment to a $3.2B acquisition, and grew Uber Freight to $5B in revenue.
+Today, we're deploying autonomous systems on heavy construction equipment across the country, improving safety on job sites and accelerating schedules on critical infrastructure projects.

 This is where algorithms meet steel-toed boots.
-You’ll collaborate with construction veterans and world-class engineers to solve physical-world problems that simulations can’t touch.
-If you're ready to apply cutting-edge technology to solve meaningful problems alongside a talented team—we'd love to have you join us.
+You'll work alongside construction veterans and world-class engineers to solve physical-world problems that simulations can't touch.
+If you're ready to do meaningful work on hard problems, we'd love to have you join us.

 Role Overview: